Fish & Trail Report

 A quick reminder to overnight folks to please adhere to posted parking signs so there is enough room for day hikers and anglers.

-The spillway project slated for August has been rescheduled for another year, so we all dodged a bullet there.
+The spillway project has been rescheduled for another year, thank goodness.
 Should be good access with periodic DFW stockings here into September.

 ---Fish Stocking Update—